EricMFink/PRcasebook/_pages/Part1.md

 How useful is the Model Code for making decisions about professional conduct?
 Is the clarification between canons, ethical considerations, and disciplinary rules an improvement on the 1908 Canons?

 Is it necessary to have canons, ethical considerations, and disciplinary rules?
-Consider each rule’s usefulness in lawyers’ various roles and practice settings.
+Consider each rule's usefulness in lawyers' various roles and practice settings.

 </div>